morrownr/USB-WiFi/The_Short_List.md

 - If you want to build your own WiFi Router/Access Point/Hotspot: (master (AP) mode)

-5 GHZ: Alfa AWUS036ACM, COMFAST CF-WU785AC, COMFAST CF-WU782AC, TEROW ROW02CD/FD
+5 GHZ: Alfa AWUS036ACM, TEROW ROW02CD, Alfa AWUS036ACHM (if you need long range)

 2.4 GHz: Alfa AWUS036ACHM, Alfa AWUS036NHA, Alfa AWUS036NEH,  Panda PAU06, Panda PAU08

 - If you do pen or security testing: (monitor mode)

-Note: ALL adapters shown work well with Kali linux and Aircrack-ng
+Note: ALL adapters in the main list well with Kali linux and Aircrack-ng with the exception of the two adapters that use the mt7601u chipset.

 5 GHZ: Alfa AWUS036ACHM (very long range), Alfa AWUS036ACM, Panda PAU09